yoavram/Plato/README.md

-# Plate UI
+# Plato

-This little web app is used to design microplates and download them as a json.
+A tiny web app to design microplates and download them as a dataframe CSV.

 Author: Yoav Ram <yoavram@gmail.com>
 License: MIT
-Date: 3 Apr 2015
+Date: Apr 2015